-Aspect Recognised best practice constituting strong governance What we need to do to strengthen our governance 4a: appropriate board and The board's committee structure is reviewed annually to ensure it is fit for ommittee structures that purpose.
-The board is clear how governance functions are distributed and eflect the scale and structure delegated to different individuals and committees and how decisions are made. of the organisation and The current arrangements work well and support strong governance. nsure sufficient and robust versight of key priorities. b: clear separation between The separation between strategic non-executive and operational executive functions trategic non- executive is clearly understood by all parties and is underpinned by positive, effective working oversight and operational relationships. executive leadership which is supported by positive elationships that encourage a professional culture and ethos across the organisation.
-The tweet has between O and C Marchana, was a fith are are tweeters, who are also c: sufficient separation between members and The trust has between 3 and 5 Members - none of them are trustees - who are clear about their role and how they discharge it.
-There is a clear mechanism in place for the rustees to provide objective Members to provide objective oversight of the board's performance and decision - oversight of the board's making.
-The role of the Members is set out with clarity for third parties. performance and decision- making ld: processes for ensuring The communication between all levels and structures of governance is clear and appropriate communication works well.
-The board effectively communicates the work it does and the impact it particularly to ensure makes to key stakeholders.
-Its agendas and minutes are in the public domain. ransparency of decision- makes to key stakeholders.
-Its agendas and minutes are in the public domain. naking) between all levels and structures of governance and to pupils/students, parents/carers, staff and communities.
+Aspect Recognised best practice constituting strong governance What we need to do to strengthen our governance 4a: appropriate board and The board's committee structure is reviewed annually to ensure it is fit for committee structures that purpose.
+The board is clear how governance functions are distributed and reflect the scale and structure delegated to different individuals and committees and how decisions are made. of the organisation and The current arrangements work well and support strong governance. ensure sufficient and robust oversight of key priorities.
+4b: clear separation between The separation between strategic non-executive and operational executive functions strategic non- executive is clearly understood by all parties and is underpinned by positive, effective working oversight and operational relationships. executive leadership which is supported by positive relationships that encourage a professional culture and ethos across the organisation.
+The tweet has a subsequent delegation which is much listed in the tweether we half.
+The 4c: a published scheme of The trust has a scheme of delegation which is published in the trust's website.
+The delegation which sets out scheme sets out clearly where governance and executive functions are exercised. clearly where governance and The scheme of delegation includes reference to all levels of governance and is executive functions are understood by all those involved at whatever level.
+The scheme of delegation is exercised, which is understood at all levels of reviewed at the end of each academic year to check that it is fit for purpose and governance and leadership secures strong trust governance. and is reviewed regularly.
+4d: sufficient separation The trust has between 3 and 5 Members - none of them are trustees - who are clear between members and about their role and how they discharge it.
+There is a clear mechanism in place for the trustees to provide objective Members to provide objective oversight of the board's performance and decision - oversight of the board's making.
+The role of the Members is set out with clarity for third parties. performance and decision- making.
+The role of the Members is set out with dainty for third parties. making.